teatwig/nano-9/README.md

 end
 ```

 The above code works in Nano-9 in a .p8lua file.
-Here is the Lua code.
+Below is the Lua code.
-Note: that Lua does not have the `+=` operator of Pico-8.
+Note that Lua does not have the `+=` operator of Pico-8.

 ``` lua
 x = 0